 - Monitoring GKE on-prem infrastructure with Datadog

-Cloud Logging and Cloud Monitoring is installed and activated in each cluster when you create a new admin or user cluster.
+Cloud Logging and Cloud Monitoring are installed and activated in each cluster when you create a new admin or user cluster.

 The Stackdriver agents include several components on each cluster:

-- Stackdriver Custom Resource that is automatically created as part of the GKE on-prem installation process; users can change the custom resource to update values such as project ID, cluster name, and cluster location at any time.
+Stackdriver Custom Resource.
+A resource that is automatically created as part of the GKE on-prem installation process; users can change the custom resource to update values such as project ID, cluster name, and cluster location at any time.

-stackdriver-metadata-agent-), a deployment that sends metadata for Kubernetes resources such as pods, deployments, nodes, etc. to the Stackdriver Resource Metadata API; this data is used to enrich metric queries by enabling you to query by deployment name, node name, or even Kubernetes service name.
+stackdriver-metadata-agent-).
+A deployment that sends metadata for Kubernetes resources such as pods, deployments, or nodes to the Stackdriver Resource Metadata API; this data is used to enrich metric queries by enabling you to query by deployment name, node name, or even Kubernetes service name.